filippomenegatti/NeuralNetworks_Classification/README.md

 # Machine Learning Project
-Project for the Machine Learning course of DSE
+Project for the Statistical Methods for Machine Learning course from the Data Science and Economics Master's Degree (University of Milan)

 ## Task